rlivingsus/misc/books.md

 ### Wilson, Robert C
 SPIN: 1) Spin, 2) Axis, 3) Vortex

+### Wolfe, Gene
+BOOK OF THE NEW SUN: 1)The Shadow of the Torturer, 2)The Claw of the Conciliator, 3)The Sword of the Lictor, 4)The Citadel of the Autarch, 5)The Urth of the Sun

 ### Wurts, Janny
 WARS OF LIGHT AND SHADOW: ~~Arc 1: Curse of the Mistwraith; Arc 2: Ships of Merior, Warhost of Vastmark~~; Arc 3 (ALLIANCE OF LIGHT): Fugitive Prince, Grand Conspirary, Peril's Gate, Traitor's Knot, Stormed Fortress; Arc 4 (SWORD OF THE CANON): Initiate's Trail, Destiny's Conflict; Arc 5 (SONG OF THE MYSTERIES): Song of the Mysteries